richo/snowplow-wiki/Talk-to-us.md

 London 6pm
 Berlin (CEST) 7pm

-We will share a link in our public HipChat room (see above) when the Hangout starts.
+We will share a link in our [public HipChat room] [hipchat-room] when the Hangout starts.

 ### SnowPlow East Hangout